KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 ## 6. In Hindsight

 This analysis covers the full scope of the 2024 dataset as it was provided.
-Looking back, there are areas I would expand in a future iteration to make the solution more complete.
+Looking back, there are areas I would expand in a future iteration to make the solution more comprehensive.

 **Additional Metrics:**
 - Net Revenue after returns to give the business a more accurate picture of true performance.